smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 We were approached by another team who wanted to extend our system so that they could perform some of the operations differently.
 The new extensions would be logically similar to the existing pieces but different enough that it put new stress on our design and did not belong in the original components.
-Think gala apples to granny smith apples instead of apples to oranges.
+Think Gala apples to Granny Smith apples instead of apples to oranges.
 Our challenge was where in the system to make these changes.

 Library, Service or Component